bevmmf/CA2024_term-project/README.md

-# 5-Stage Pipeline Processor in Chisel
+# 5-Stage Pipeline Processor in Chisel(from kinzafatim)

 This repository contains a 5-stage pipeline processor implemented using the Chisel hardware description language.
 The processor follows the classic RISC-V 5-stage pipeline design, which includes the following stages: